 - Long Guard (Uncommon): Fast startup and good jab reach are genuinely useful early on, but a slow dash and weak light punches are punished immediately at higher skill levels.
 (Ultimate: 1-1-2)

 - Turtle (Uncommon): A defensive shell style that reduces incoming damage when blocking.
-In practice, the passive nature of the style leaves you losing stamina and position against any aggressive opponent who pressures you consistently.
+In practice, the passive nature of the style leaves you losing stamina and position against any aggressive opponent who pressures consistently.

 Related: Untitled Boxing Game Codes | All UBG Fighting Styles and Moves List | Best Fighting Style in UBG – Ranked List